GenesisFR/HowToBecomeGoodAtShooters/README.md

 ##### Oxidizer
 - clouds can stack
 - flushes mobs out of cover
+- lethal when used in its overcharged form on a group of ensnared mobs (like in speedruns)
 - affected by DTA and OOCD
 ##### Reinforcer
 - much more effective at healing allies than yourself because only allies benefit from the initial burst heal